lnbits/lnbits/README.md

 - Fallback wallet for the LNURL scheme
 - Instant wallet for LN demonstrations

-LNbits can run on top of any Lightning funding source.
-It currently supports the following, but more and more are added regularly.
+LNbits can run on top of almost all Lightning funding sources.

 See [LNbits manual](https://docs.lnbits.org/guide/wallets.html) for more detailed documentation about each funding source.